Jaime Bravo

-Jaime Bravo (September 8, 1932 – February 2, 1970) was a Mexican matador during the 1950s and 1960s.
+Jaime Bravo Arciga (September 8, 1932 – February 2, 1970) was a Mexican matador during the 1950s and 1960s.
 Bravo was known for his death-defying style and numerous relationships with various women and Hollywood starlets.

 Early life

-Bravo was born in the infamous Tepito District of México City, to Spanish parents.
-His way out of the ghetto was as a trapecista (trapeze artist) for a well-known Mexican circus.
-In his early twenties he stowed away on a ship to Cuba, and then on another to Spain, where he learned his art.
+Bravo was born in the infamous Tepito barrio of México City, to Spanish parents.
+His way out was as a trapecista (trapeze artist) for a well-known Mexican circus.
+In his early 20s, he stowed away on a ship to Cuba, and then on another to Spain, where he learned his art.
 Bravo took his Alternativa in Valencia, and was later confirmed in Madrid.

 Career

 Hollywood films

-During the 1950s and 1960s, Mexico was full of crossover movie stars including Antonio Aguilar, making western films and usually singing in them like a Latin version of Elvis, the scripts groomed to fit his more high-profile career.
+During the 1950s and 1960s, Mexico was full of English/Spanish crossover movie stars, including Antonio Aguilar, making Western films and usually singing in them like a Latin version of Elvis; the scripts were groomed to fit their more high-profile careers.
 Gaston Santos, the rejoneador, was also making movies.
-Wrestlers like Blue Demon, El Santo, Chanoc, Mil Mascaras and Nathaniel Leon had roles in horror films, while bullfighters like Carlos Arruza, Luis Procuna, Manuel Capetillo, and David Liceaga also entered the field.
-As a bullfighter for many years, Bravo was especially popular with the ladies and border town crowds.
-In the eyes of some producers, he had the looks and the charm, if not the talent, to achieve screen stardom.

-Bravo played a small part in a movie called Call of a Bull, which was available through a California distributor some years ago in both English and Spanish.
+Bravo played a small part in Un Toro Me Llama (1968) (English title Call of a Bull).
 The film starred Emilio Fernández and a cast of Americans, with the main theme being about a woman wanting to be a bullfighter.
-Bravo took the role more to see how he looked on the screen.
+Bravo took the role mostly to see how he looked on the screen.

 Another film, which was scandalous for the time, Love Has Many Faces (1965) featured Bravo as a matador.
-Starring Lana Turner, Cliff Robertson, Hugh O'Brian, Ruth Roman, and Stefanie Powers.
+It starred Lana Turner, Cliff Robertson, Hugh O'Brian, Ruth Roman, and Stefanie Powers.
 Although Bravo spoke English very well, the film's producers used another actor's voice to dub over Bravo's thick accent.

-He was also the topic of a documentary directed by Art Swerdloff.
-This film, titled The Story of a Matador (1962), was a David Wolper production, with Bravo demonstrating what a bullfighter went through as he rose to stardom in the rings.
-"It is one of my favourite half hour films", Swerdloff commented recently when asked about it; "One of the best I've done."
+He is also the topic of a 1962 episode of the American TV series The Story of ... called "The Story of a Matador", directed by Art Swerdloff and produced by David Wolper.
+Bravo demonstrated what a bullfighter went through as he rose to stardom in the rings.
+Swerdloff commented about it: "It is one of my favourite half-hour films.
+One of the best I've done."

-Away from the bullrings, Bravo already had the reputation of a big screen movie idol, if only because of his often scandalous behaviour.
+Away from the bullrings, Bravo already had the reputation of a big-screen movie idol, if only because of his often-scandalous behaviour.
 Numerous affairs with Hollywood's biggest and most beautiful names lead to an infamous reputation then and now.
 He is still remembered for frequently having a number of his girlfriends seated throughout the crowd at some of his bullfights, unbeknownst to one another.